Lincoln Continental Mark III: In popular culture

-Most notable is the 1977 horror film The Car which featured a highly customized 1971 Lincoln Continental Mark III designed by famed Hollywood car customizer George Barris.
+One of the most notable movie appearances of the Continental Mark III is the 1977 horror film The Car which featured a highly customized 1971 Lincoln Continental Mark III designed by famed Hollywood car customizer George Barris.
 There were four cars built for the film in six weeks.
 Three were used as stunt mules, the fourth for closeups.
 The stunt mules were destroyed during production, while the fourth is now in a private collection.

 The car's bodywork was painted in steel, pearl and charcoal coloring.
 The windows were laminated in two different shades, smoked on the inside and amber on the outside, so one could see out of it but not into it.
 In order to give "the car" a "sinister" look as requested by director Elliot Silverstein, Barris made the car's roof three inches lower than usual and altered its side fenders that same length again both higher and longer.
 According to Silverstein, the distinctive sound the horn of The Car makes spells out the letter X in Morse code.

 The Continental Mark III was also prominently featured in the 1971 crime action thriller film, The French Connection.

-In the 1976 comedy Cannonball, a porter named Beutell (played by Stanley Bennett Clay) races cross country in a Continental Mark III he had been hired to transport to New York.

-In Goosebumps, a 1969 Mark III reprises its role as the "Haunted Car", paying homage to the 1977 film The Car.
-The Continental Mark III also appears extensively the 1973 film Gordon's War, and the 1993 crime comedy-drama Trouble Bound.

-Television

-Continental Mark IIIs appear in television on a regular basis.
-Most notably, the car was featured in the detective television series Cannon where, in season 1, detective Frank Cannon drove a 1971 Mark III, before switching to Mark IVs for later seasons.

-The Mark III has been featured on many automotive TV shows including My Classic Car, Counting Cars, Fast N' Loud and Top Gear USA, where it was modified into an American "Popemobile".